-- The BPA also acts as a local Docker Hub repository and ensures that all K8s container packages (that need to be installed on the application-K8s) are served locally here. - The BPA also configures docker to access packages from this local repository.
+- The infra-local-controller also acts as a local Docker Hub repository and ensures that all K8s container packages (that need to be installed on the application-K8s) are served locally here. - The infra-local-controller also configures the container runtime to access packages from this local repository.